Police appeal to find Mercedes after ‘bright star’ beautician shot dead at Christmas

 The family’s statement, which Det Supt Coombs read out, said: “said: “There was no one as beautiful as our Elle May – her looks, her laugh and the way she would light up a room as soon as she walked in.

 “She had this way about her that as soon as you met her you just instantly fell in love with her.
+Everyone that met Elle knew how special she was.

 “Her laugh was infectious – anyone who was around her had a good time, she loved her life and had so many amazing plans for the future.